sora-xor/sora-docs/src/establishing-hrmp-channel.md

 3. Subsequently, the SORA team will accept the channel by incorporating the encoded call data of `hrmp.hrmpAcceptOpenChannel`.
 This data will feature your parachain's ID as a parameter and will be executed via the `xcmApp.sudoSendXCM` call.

-Upon successful execution, the HRMP establishment from your parachain to SORA is finalized.
+Upon successful execution, (an) HRMP channel(s) will be established from your parachain to SORA.

 ## SORA to Your Parachain